Poetry Contest 2026

 Accepted Forms

-• Your work may feature rhythmic flow, vivid imagery, wordplay, gestures, lyrical elements and repetition.
+• Your work may feature storytelling, spoken word, vivid imagery, wordplay, hip-hop or jazz rhythms and styles, improvisation, lyrical elements and repetition.

 • Sounds, instruments or background music may be used.